How to Become a Model in 2026: The Traditional Path Is One Option. Here Are All of Them.

 Myth: You Need to Be “Discovered”

-You already know that waiting to be discovered is a passive strategy in an active industry.
+Waiting to be discovered is a passive strategy in an active industry.
 Most successful models — traditional and digital — actively pursue opportunities.
 Submit to agencies, pitch brands, create content, put yourself out there.

 Myth: You Need Perfect Features